xieyuheng/fidb-zero/README.md

 ...
 ```

-I bought a domain for my server -- say `fidb.app`,
+I bought a domain for my server -- say `example.com`,
-and configured my DNS to resolve `fidb.app`
+and configured my DNS to resolve `example.com`
-and `*.fidb.app` to my server.
+and `*.example.com` to my server.

 I also created certificate files for my domain using `certbot`.